CanonicalLtd/maas-docs/en/installconfig-network-ipranges.md

 ## Edit a range

-Click the 'down' arrow at the far right of the row corresponding to the subnet in question.
+Click the 'Menu' button at the far right of the row corresponding to the subnet in question.
 Edit the fields as desired and click the 'Save' button.